UyumazHakan/Hardware-Abstraction-Platform/README.md

-## Sensor Layer of  IoT Practical Course Project - TUM
+## Sensor Layer of [IoT Practical Course](http://www.caps.in.tum.de/en/teaching/ss18/practical-courses/internet-of-things-iot/) Project
 This project contains different components to retrieve data from a wide variety of sensors that can be deployed with Raspberry PIs and Odroid devices.

 ## Features